Diabetes Education Program

 Watch a video to learn more about the diabetes education program and hear from a program participant about his experience.

 For other questions, or more information about the program, call our Diabetes Education Scheduler at 360-814-2184.

-The Diabetes Education Program includes the following topics:
+The Diabetes Education classes include the following topics:

 - Diabetes knowledge

 - Meal planning

 - Insulin management

 All classes are taught in English.
 Non-English speaking patients will be provided education in individual sessions utilizing medical interpreters.

 Program instructors include registered nurses, registered dietitians, a pharmacist, a certified physician assistant, and certified diabetic educators.
 Geoffrey Spielmann, MD, Hospitalist, serves as Medical Director for the program.